 10 Common SEO Mistakes That Kill Your Rankings

 You've built a great product.
-Your website looks sharp.
+Website looks sharp.
 But Google won't give you the time of day.

 Frustrating?
 Absolutely.
 Fixable?
 Usually, yes.

-After working with hundreds of startups and SMBs, we've noticed the same patterns.
-The same mistakes.
-Over and over again.
-It's not that people don't care about SEO.
-It's that they're making errors they don't even realize are errors.
+After working with hundreds of startups and SMBs, I've noticed the same patterns.
+Same mistakes.
+Over and over.
+People don't ignore SEO.
+They make errors they don't even realize are errors.

-Let's fix that.
-Here are the 10 most common SEO mistakes we see killing rankings - and what to do instead.
+Here are the 10 most common ones I see killing rankings, and what to do instead.

-Thin content is anything that fails to provide real value.
-A 300-word blog post that barely scratches the surface.
+Thin content is anything failing to provide real value.
+A 300-word blog post barely scratching the surface.
 A product page with two sentences of description.
-An FAQ page that doesn't actually answer questions.
+An FAQ that doesn't actually answer questions.

-Google's Helpful Content System now rewards content that demonstrates E-E-A-T: Experience, Expertise, Authoritativeness, and Trustworthiness.
+Google's Helpful Content System now rewards content demonstrating E-E-A-T: Experience, Expertise, Authoritativeness, Trustworthiness.
 If your page doesn't show genuine knowledge or first-hand experience, it's getting pushed down.

-Fix it: Audit your existing content.
-If a page is weak, either beef it up substantially or delete it.
-Consolidate overlapping articles into single, authoritative pieces.
-Make sure every page has a reason to exist.
+Fix it: Audit existing content.
+If a page is weak, either expand it substantially or delete it.
+Consolidate overlapping articles into single, detailed pieces.
+Every page needs a reason to exist.

-It's 2025 and we still see websites cramming their target keywords into every sentence.
+It's 2025 and I still see websites cramming target keywords into every sentence.
 Sometimes hidden in white text.
 Sometimes just awkwardly repeated.

 "Looking for the best coffee shop in Melbourne?
 Our Melbourne coffee shop is the best coffee shop in Melbourne for coffee lovers who want coffee in Melbourne."

 Google's algorithms got smart years ago.
-Natural language processing means they understand context, synonyms, and topical relevance.
-Keyword stuffing doesn't help you rank.
-It actively hurts you.
-Google's spam policies explicitly flag this as a violation.
+Natural language processing means they understand context, synonyms, topical relevance.
+Stuffing doesn't help.
+It actively hurts.
+Google's spam policies explicitly flag this.

 You can write the best content on the internet.
 Doesn't matter if Google can't crawl it.

 Technical SEO is the foundation.
 Problems here break everything else.
-Common issues we see:
+Common issues I see:

 - Robots.txt accidentally blocking important pages